totvslabs/pyCarol/tutorial/chapters/ch7_user_interface/README.md

-# Carol environment: how to get started

-If you need to know more about the process of creating Apps on Carol please refer to []().

-# Online app
+# Online app: Building a simple GUI with Streamlit

-An online app is a server that runs on top of Carol.
-In this tutorial we will be covering the creation of an online app with a user interface.
+On the previous chapter we've seen how to create an online app to respond to POST and GET requests, through a REST architecture and JSON communication pattern.
+On this chapter we will see how make a simple web interface to make the user interaction more pleasent.

-Our online app is created using [streamlit](https://streamlit.io/), which is framework for easily create web apps based on data.
+This online app is powered by the [streamlit](https://streamlit.io/) library, which is a framework for easily create web apps based on data.
+With Streamlit we will build a form interface that, once submited, the form data is packed, evaluated by the model and then the result (the house price prediction) is presented to the user.

-On this example we present a simple online app UI that loads the Boston House Prices model trained in the [batch app tutorial]().

-Our UI allow us to add all information from a house and it presents a price for that house predicted by our model.

-# Online app UI structure
+## Online app api files structure

-An online app UI usually have the follow structure:
+For this example we will use the files below.
+The `manifest.json` will follow the same configuration as the previous Online App, the `requirements.txt` will also be very similar, but with less dependencies and adding `streamlit` lib on it.

 ```
 app.py